 Are life's stresses getting the best of you?
-These 25 ways to manage stress will help you relieve stress naturally, quickly, and easily.
+These 25 ways to manage stress and avoid burn out will help you relieve stress naturally, quickly, and easily.
 When other people and situations threaten to knock you off kilter, give one or more of these stress strategies a try.

 You may notice that most of the suggested ways to manage stress techniques are mindful and take place between your ears.
 That's because mental distress is an inside job (even though we often prefer to blame it on someone or something else).
 Some are physical because the body holds stress and has to deal with the effects of mental stress.
 And a few of these ways to manage stress work directly on an energetic level.